My friend Aggie gave me the idea for this incredibly simple Miso Salmon.

 - 1/2 cup water

 - 2 tablespoons roast pine nuts or sesame seeds

 Slice mushrooms into 3 or 4 slices lengthwise and place in the base of a large saucepan.
 Slice cabbage into ribbons about 1cm (1/2in) thick and make a layer of cabbage.
-Top with salmon, skin side up if it has skin.
+Top with salmon, skin side down if it has skin.

 Mix miso paste and 1/2 cup water in a small bowl.
 Drizzle over the salmon and veg.

 Place the saucepan on a medium high heat.
 Leave uncovered until it starts to boil.